jonbarrow/PHP-Vanilla-Buycraft/README.md

 - Travel to the `public` folder
 - Edit `install.php` to match your database credentials
 - Run `install.php`

+# Going Live
+When working with the PayPal REST api you are given 2 sets of client/secret keys.
+One key is for sandbox use and one is for live use.
+Sandbox use does NOT use real money, and does NOT accept real PayPal accounts for transactions (only test sandbox accounts, which you create). **YOU SHOULD ONLY DEVELOP WHILE IN SANDBOX MODE, USING THE SANDBOX KEYS**.
+To go live and accepting REAL payments from REAL customers, you must change the client/secret keys to the `Live` keys, as well as uncomment the `Going Live` section of `app.php`

 # Adding sections and items
 This repo is **NOT** meant to be used as-is, though there is basic as-is support.
 This repo is designed to be a base with which you build your **OWN** application(s).
 That being said, if you MUST use this repo as-is, you can add sections and items very easily.